Careers at Wales High School

 Head of Careers and Guidance – Mrs S Brown

 Mrs Brown oversees our careers provision.
 She has a level 6 Careers leadership certificate from the University of Derby.
 She also works collaboratively with our local careers leaders group in Rotherham.
-Contact [email protected]
+Contact [email protected] or 01909771291.

 Assistant Headteacher – Miss Feerick